lineality/tofu_hex_editor/README.md

 # Fork Goals:
 1. No-Load Memory: [maybe Done]
-Based on an astute issue posted on the original Teehee
+Based on an astute issue posted on the original Teehee git repo:
 ```
 xeruf commented on May 21, 2021
 "...One of my main use-cases for hex editors is fixing issues with partitions.
 Partitions can be huge, ..."
 ```
-The primary goal of No-Load Teehee Fork is to accomplish this, having the editor only load for view what is needed to view.
+The primary goal of Tofu (and the No-Load Teehee Fork) is having the editor only load for view what is needed to view.

 Data Science is another area where it is very common to have multi-gigabyte files that are too big to open with most software...but you still need to inspect the file.

-2. (will try future) Being able to open to a "place" in the file, which may not have 'lines' by %
+2. (will try in future) Being able to open to a "place" in the file, which may not have 'lines' by %